bekk/bekk-christmas/post/elm/once-twice-three-times-a-value.md

 post_day: 1
 title: Once, twice, three times a value
 image: https://source.unsplash.com/S0j-5wSN3YQ/2000x800
-ingress: Welcome to the first of this year's strain of articles about Elm.
+ingress: Welcome to the Elm christmas calendar, and to the first of 24 articles that will teach you some tricks and useful concepts you might not already know.
-  Through 24 articles, we will build up both a festive mood and some deeper knowledge of Elm.
 Today we are discussing Tuples.
-It is perhaps Elm's simplest out of many ways of structuring data.
-We also introduce the concept of pattern matching or destructuring of tuples in function declarations specifically.
+It is perhaps Elm's simplest way of structuring data.
+We also introduce a concept recurring across several days;
+  pattern matching, or destructuring.
+The first use-case is pattern matching of tuples in function declarations.
 description: Elm Tuple Tuples destructuring "pattern matching"
 links:
   - title: core/Tuple